-1. The college provides bins for the collection of solid/dry waste in the classrooms, labs and other areas.
+1. The college provides bins for the collection of solid/dry

+waste in the classrooms, labs and other areas.

-- 2. All the wet waste generated in the nutrition laboratories is segregated in biodegradable and non-biodegradable categories.
-The biodegradable waste is converted into vermicomposting in the pits created for this purpose as a part of the Edible Landscape Garden that has been developed in the college.
-The non-biodegradable waste is collected by the corporation department for garbage collection. - 3.
-The college is also associated with Swachh, an initiative that is working for the welfare of rag pickers.
-Waste materials that can be recycled is kept aside and is collected by the team of Swachh workers. - 4.
-The campus has underground drainage system which is connected to Pune Munciple corporation drainage and regularly maintained and any major major issue observed is communicated to the higher authorities.
+2. All the wet waste generated in the nutrition laboratories is segregated in biodegradable and non-biodegradable categories.
+The biodegradable waste is converted into vermicomposting in the pits created for this purpose as a part of the Edible Landscape Garden that has been developed in the college in colloboration with Eco Factory foundation.
+The nonbiodegradable waste is collected by the corporation department for garbage collection.

+3. The college is also associated with Swachh, an initiative that is working for the welfare of rag pickers.
+Waste materials that can be recycled is kept aside and is collected by the team of Swachh workers.

+4. The campus has underground drainage system which is connected to Pune Munciple corporation drainage and regularly maintained and any major major issue observed is communicated to the higher authorities.
 The college and the campus does not generate biomedical waste, hazardous chemicals and radioactive waste.

-File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies No File Uploaded Geo tagged photographs of the facilities Nil Any other relevant information No File Uploaded

-7.1.4 - Water conservation facilities

-available in the Institution: Rain water

-harvesting Bore well /Open well recharge

-Construction of tanks and bunds Waste

-water recycling Maintenance of water

-bodies and distribution system in the
+File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies View File Geo tagged photographs of the facilities https://sndthsc.com/wp-content/uploads/20 24/02/7.1.3-Geotagged-photos-for- website.pdf Any other relevant information No File Uploaded 7.1.4 - Water conservation fac available in the Institution: Ra barvesting Bore well (Open w ain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus

-campus